Evaluating Vendor Management Programs

 Evaluating a Vendor Management Program

-Here are some of the components you should take a look at in evaluating a vendor management program for your organization:
+Here are some of the components you should take a look at when evaluating a vendor management program:

-• Define all of the activities, processes, systems, people, and information assets that are part of the vendor life cycle
+• Define the activities, processes, systems, people, and information assets that are part of the vendor life cycle

 • Identify all vendor touch points, including who is responsible for the touch points, the interplay between departments/vendors for each touch point, establish reporting and visibility into vendor activities, and vendor performance